Los Angeles Apartment Accident Lawyers

 Similar to other types of accidents, devastating circumstances in apartments can lead to various forms of bodily harm.
 Our Los Angeles apartment accident attorneys typically address the following catastrophic injuries:

 - Back & Neck Injuries — Individuals who slip due to wet surfaces, especially on pool decks, usually fall with their backs first.
-In these instances, they run the risk of sustaining fractured vertebrae, herniated disks, and severe spinal cord injuries, which can lead to partial or complete paralysis.
+In these instances, they run the risk of sustaining fractured vertebrae, herniated discs, and severe spinal cord injuries, which can lead to partial or complete paralysis.

-- Fractures — People who are caught in elevators or who slip and fall might break their bones.
+- Bone Fractures — People who are caught in elevators or who slip and fall might break their bones.
 Although fractures can happen to any bone, these injuries most commonly affect the wrists, ankles, legs, and ribs.

 - Wounds & Lacerations — Slipping and landing on rough surfaces or sharp objects can cut, scrape, or lacerate a person’s skin.
 Minor cases may heal unaided, but severe ones may require sutures or stitches.